Procedural guidelines for addressing complaints of harassment involving staff or faculty at Willamette University

-A written request for reconsideration of the determination may be made by either party to the University's central Title IX Coordinator, who is the Associate Dean of Campus Life.
+A written request for reconsideration of the determination may be made by either party to the University's central Title IX Coordinator, who is the Associate Dean of Student Affairs.

 The written request shall set forth the procedures that allegedly were not properly handled in the investigation.
 Each party will be allowed to review a reconsideration request and respond to the reconsideration request in writing within ten (10) working days of when the information is sent.
 The Title IX Coordinator will determine whether the procedures outlined in these Guidelines were followed, and based on that assessment, may affirm, revise, reverse, or remand the decision of the Director of Human Resources.
 The determination concerning the request for reconsideration shall be made within a reasonable amount of time, generally within ten (10) working days.
 The Title IX Coordinator may extend the time of response by providing notice to the parties.
 The Title IX Coordinator's decision is final.

 Following is information intended to support your inquiry and to help you determine if you would like to file a complaint of a violation of the University's harassment policy.

 The University will not tolerate any retaliatory treatment or adverse consequences as a result of acting in good faith to report harassment or participating in an investigation.
 Retaliation may subject the person who retaliates to disciplinary action up to and including termination.